rwxayheee/SPINACH/README.md

 3. The weights by intervals are additive.
 4. The breakdown of weights (by order of the terms in polynomial interpolators) are additive.

 Segmental interpolation and extrapolation by polynomials have exact solutions to weights.
-The implementation of linear (in progress) and cubic splines in this tool is mainly inspired by:
+The implementation of linear and cubic splines in this tool is mainly inspired by:
 The appendix of doi/10.1021/ct2003995l; https://github.com/MobleyLab/alchemical-analysis/blob/507e157b1a9658aa21c7bee100695ce66f2ad71d/alchemical_analysis/alchemical_analysis.py; and
 Applied numerical methods with MATLAB® for engineers and scientists / Steven C. Chapra, Berger Chair in Computing and Engineering, Tufts University.